cloudmesh-community/book/chapters/iot/tools.md

 -   [pyCharm](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=mac&code=PCC):
     is an Integrated Development Environment for Python.

--   *Matplotlib*: Matplotlib is a libarry that allows us to create nice graphs in python.
+-   *Matplotlib*: Matplotlib is a library that allows us to create nice graphs in python.
 As we typically install python with virtualenv, we need to configure matplotlib properly to use it.
 The easiest way to do this is to execute the following commands.
 After you run them you